 Just caught TheHunter, Not really what I expected but this was a solid piece of work non the less!
 I like this WillamDafoe!

 Dafoe is an excellent actor.
 Really good story.
 Believable.
 Very good cinematography.
 See it.

 Wildlife is a majestic aspect of existence that is portrayed in cinema.
 It has never been more mysteriously and brilliantly than in Daniel Nettheim's 'The Hunter.'
-Willem Dafoe stars as Martin, a mercenary sent to Tasmani by a biotechnology to find the last Tasmanian Tiger that is rumoured to exist.
-The company wants Martin to kill it in order to bring make genetic material such as DNA hair, skull, and teeth to genetically manipulate it or possibly even use the corpse's material for remains.
-As Martin travels to Tasmanian, he stays with a woman and two children who's father and husband researched the tiger and died in the process.
+Willem Dafoe stars as Martin, a mercenary sent to Tasmani by a biotechnology to find the last Tasmanian Tiger that is rumored to exist.
+The company wants Martin to kill it in order to bring genetic material such as DNA, hair, skull, and teeth to genetically manipulate it or possibly even use the corpse's material for remains.
+As Martin travels to Tasmania, he stays with a woman and two children who's father and husband researched the tiger and died in the process.
 But was it from the creature?
-This film takes on the question of is this species still in existence and how corruption on wildlife is in many major considerations.
-The film has spectacular cinematography that make you feel like your standing in Tasmania in the fog and dense, lush forest searching for the creature as well.
-The mystery and suspense that director Daniel Nettheim incorporates into his masterpiece give the film exceptional entertainment while capturing the brilliant story.
+This film asks questions like "is this species still in existence?" and "how corrupt is man on wildlife?".
+The film has spectacular cinematography that makes you feel like your standing in Tasmania in the fog and dense, lush forest searching for the creature as well.
+The mystery and suspense that director Daniel Nettheim incorporates into his film gives the film exceptional entertainment value while capturing the brilliant story.
 The acting is good, but isn't the main focus of the film.
 The directing aspects and themes of nature and corruption make this film a monument.
 Never in a long time has a film been so interesting, intriguing and suspenseful and contains a brilliant topic that is shocking and profound as 'The Hunter.'